github-theme/theme-github-bold/README.md

 # GitHub Light Theme

-This repository should provide a light theme identical to GitHub for Visual Studio Code editor.
+This repository should provide a light theme identical to GitHub (with bold keywords) for Visual Studio Code editor.

 If you find any mismatch from GitHub, feel free to make a new Pull Request.